demisto/content/Packs/EWS/Integrations/EwsExtensionEXOPowershellV2/README.md

 Use the EWS Extension Online Powershell v2 integration to get information about mailboxes and users in your organization.
-This integration was integrated and tested with version xx of EWS Extension Online Powershell v2
+This integration was integrated and tested with version v2 of EWS Extension Online Powershell v2
 ## Configure EWS Extension Online Powershell v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.